 Here are the options if you do not wish to be one of the Will's executors...

 Renunciation (Resign as Executor)

-Any Executor of a Will who does not wish to have an active role in the administration of the Estate has the choice to resign or “renounce” their right to apply for a Grant of Probate.
+Any Will Executor who does not wish to have an active role in winding up someone's affairs when they die has the choice to resign or “renounce” their right to apply for a Grant of Probate.
 This will be by way of a formal “Deed of Renunciation”.
 One of the requirements of renouncing is that the Executor has not already been involved in the administration of the Estate and has not received any of the Estate assets (legally referred to as “Intermeddling” in the Estate).
 If an Executor has already begun dealing with the Estate then they will need to continue unless they become unable to act for any reason.

 If the deceased’s Will appoints family members as Executors as well as a professional organisation such as a firm of Solicitors, the family may wish for the professional Executors to renounce.
 While an Executor is under no obligation to renounce, most professional organisations will agree so long as they believe it is in the best interests of the Estate.
 Some professional organisations may however charge a fee to prepare and sign a formal Deed of Renunciation.

 A renunciation is usually final, and once it has been sent to the Probate Registry, it can only be retracted or withdrawn with the consent of a District Judge or Probate Registrar.
 It is important to consider this if you are an Executor who is considering renouncing.
 For more information see Renunciation as Executor of a Will.

 Probate 'Power Reserved' Letter

 An Executor named in a Will can also choose to have Power Reserved to them.
 It is a requirement of the Court that any Executors who are not applying for a Grant of Probate be served with a “Notice of Power Reserved”.
 This is simply a formal notice from the acting Executor or Executors, advising that they are intending to apply for a Grant of Probate in the names of the acting Executor or Executors only.